hyriver/pygeoogc/README.rst

 below the PyGeoOGC banner.
 A Jupyter notebook instance with the Hydrodata software stack pre-installed will be launched in your web browser and you can start coding!

-Moreover, requests for addiitonal functionalities can be submitted via `issue tracker <https://github.com/cheginit/pygeoogc/issues>`__.
+Moreover, requests for additional functionalities can be submitted via `issue tracker <https://github.com/cheginit/pygeoogc/issues>`__.

 Installation